tbruyelle/hipchat-go/README.md

 import "github.com/tbruyelle/hipchat-go/hipchat"
 ```

-Build a new client, then use the `client.Room` service to spam all the rooms you have access to (not recommanded):
+Build a new client, then use the `client.Room` service to spam all the rooms you have access to (not recommended):

 ```go
 c := hipchat.NewClient("<your AuthToken here>")